 This suggests that you don’t have to worry about hanging up your favourite hat any time soon.

-The only way your hat could cause hair loss is if you’re wearing a style that pulls on your hair roots.
+The only way your hat could cause hair loss is if you’re wearing a very tight hat or a tight hairstyle that pulls on your hair roots.
 This can cause traction alopecia, which is a cause of preventable hair loss.

-Traction alopecia may happen when you wear very tight, pulled-back hairstyles – like a man bun or top knot – that put a lot of strain on your hair.
+Traction alopecia may happen when you wear very tight hairstyles that are pulled back.
+An example would be tight ponytails like a man bun or top knot.
+Hairstyles like a tight ponytail can put a lot of strain on your hair.
 It may also be caused by damaging styling practices like brushing your hair too aggressively.

-Most hats will not pull on the hair, unless it’s extremely tight and you have particularly sensitive hair.
+Most hats will not pull on the hair follicles, unless it’s extremely tight and you have susceptible hair.
 If you notice that your hair is starting to hurt while you’re wearing your favourite hat, you might want to stop wearing it as often or find a hat that better fits your head.

-The chances that your favourite hat is the reason you’re going bald is highly unlikely.
+The chances that your favourite hat is the reason you’re going bald are highly unlikely.

 However, your hat might start to make the symptoms of hair loss a bit more obvious, which is why many people may think the hat is the culprit.

-While wearing your hat, it may mess your hair up to make the earliest signs of baldness more obvious.
+While wearing your hat may mess your hair up to make the earliest signs of genetic hair loss conditions like female pattern baldness or male pattern baldness more obvious.
 Or you may start to notice hair shedding inside your hat when you take it off, just like you would notice hair loss in the shower or on your hairbrush.

 Your hat is rarely the cause of baldness.
-But if you’re losing any more than 50-100 hairs a day, there may be another reason you’re losing hair.
+However, if you’re losing more than 50-100 hair strands a day, there may be another reason you’re losing hair.

 When your hair is falling out, we understand that you would want to get to the bottom of the issue as soon as possible.